Republicans begin to join impeachment push

 Democrats have also discussed the potential for “bifurcating” Senate business so that the chamber could, for example, approve nominees in the morning and hold a trial in the afternoon.
 But there is no modern precedent for doing that, and it would require cooperation from Republicans that they may be unlikely to grant.

-Biden’s allies are increasingly fretting that an extended Senate trial of an already-departed president would significantly obstruct the early Biden agenda.
+Biden’s allies are increasingly fretting that an extended Senate trial of an already departed president would significantly obstruct the early Biden agenda.

 AFL-CIO President Richard L. Trumka told reporters Tuesday that “the trial cannot be allowed to distract from or delay the critical work of providing economic relief and economic opportunity for the American working people.”